Amokric/Norovirus-spec/design/high_structure.md

 partof: REQ-purpose
 ###
 ## Engine
-This will execute the model given the certain conditions.
+This will execute the model given certain conditions.

+### This model shall meet these conditions to execute the programme:
+- An "initial" sick student, which is randomyl assigned, in order to start the actual transmission of disease.
+- The network connections for the students
+- The assigned sizes for the classes and groups.

 # REQ-model